athinaok/Joplin-Migration/README.md

 # Joplin-Migration
-Migrate Google Keep to Joplin
+Migrate Google Keep and Dokuwiki to Joplin